This post is going to give you some actionable tips on how to get a raise as a nurse.

 You need to be aware of some reasons why you might not get your raise.

-Raises are based on years of experiences some organizations have a set way they give out raises and bonuses.
+- Raises are based on years of experiences some organizations have a set way they give out raises and bonuses.
+(For example, your employer might do their nurse pay based on years of experience and might not budge from it.)

 What Happens if You Don’t Get the Raise